How-To Guides

 How much do AI document drafting tools cost for law firms?

 Prices range from $49/user/month for Spellbook to custom enterprise pricing for Harvey ($30,000+/year).
-Most mid-size firms can get started with quality tools for $100-200/user/month.
+Most mid-size firms can get started with quality tools for $100–200/user/month.
+Factor in roughly 4–6 hours of training time per attorney to reach full productivity.

 Legal